RightToPrivacy/Pine64-Mesh-Related/README.md

 # Pine64-LoRa Progress Log (more later)
 Playing with Pine64's LoRa board/modules (documenting/sharing along the way)

-Disassembled the Gateway to find underlying A64 (Pine64) with added 16gb ram and related LoRa hardware on GPIO.
+Disassembled the Gateway to find (info added later after announced by Pine64 official)

-Proceeded to explore different A64 LTS (long term supply) images.
-This means standard A64 images will *not* boot and limits the available Linux distros greatly.
+Proceeded to explore different  images.
+Standard A64 images will *not* boot and limits the available Linux distros greatly.

 Settled on Armbian.
 A good solid Debian base.